 Using liquid eyeliner, white Halloween face paint sticks, white cream makeup, red lipstick and gold eyeshadow, I made myself a 2D comic book character.

-I followed along with this video tutorial, and changed it up by using white cream makeup on my face as a base, and using white face paint for dots instead of red.
+I followed along with a video tutorial, and changed it up by using white cream makeup on my face as a base, and using white face paint for dots instead of red.
 I also drew white dots on my arms and neck.

 I made my cape using this no-sew cape tutorial and wore black leggings, a black shirt and black boots.
 I found a yellow belt at a thrift store.